 Currently accepting poetry submissions of no more than three pages per poem.
 TBL strives to publish writers with engaging stories, vivid characters, and fresh perspectives and styles of writing.
 All winners will be published in Tethered By Letters’ Spring Quarterly Journal and finalists will be considered for later publication after working with a Senior Editor. …

-The competition theme is Figures.
-Human beauty, creature shadows, unexpected forms.
-Reveal the figures you have imagined.
-Submissions including diverse interpretations of the human figure will be considered.
-Entries may include fiction, non-fiction, poetry, short stories and other written explorations (up to 1000 words).
+The competition theme is “Blue.”
+Shades, spaces, feelings of blue.
+Show us what blue means to you.
+Entries may include fiction, non-fiction, poetry, short stories and other written explorations (up to 900 words).
 Previously published or unpublished are eligible.
 Writers retain copyrights.

 We love words!
 And even more than words, we love seeing what you do with them.
 So submit today, tomorrow, or anytime before December 31st for a chance to win $500 and be published in Issue 61 of Bayou Magazine.